Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: Introduction

 4pt

 The gravitational atom exhibits rich physics that has become widely explored in recent years.
 For instance, the annihilation process of boson pairs in the gravitational atom emits monochromatic gravitational waves (GW) \citep{Arvanitaki:2010sy,Yoshino:2013ofa,Chan:2022dkt,Banerjee:2024nga} that can fall into the sensitivity bands of various ground-based or space-based GW detectors \citep{Brito:2017zvb,Brito:2017wnc,Isi:2018pzk,Ghosh:2018gaw,Tsukada:2018mbp,LISAConsortiumWaveformWorkingGroup:2023arg}.
-In addition, due to the angular momentum extraction of the boson cloud, the BH spin continuously decreases to a saturation value beyond which superradiance is no longer sustained.
-This saturation spin is determined solely by the masses of the boson mass and the BH, making the observed spin-mass distribution of BHs a smoking gun of ultralight bosons \citep{Brito:2017zvb,Arvanitaki:2016qwi,Ng:2020ruv,Hui:2022sri,Ayzenberg:2023hfw}.
-Furthermore, given a specific underlying theory for the boson (e.g. the axion), the self-interaction among the different modes of the cloud can result in cloud dissipation \citep{Omiya:2022mwv,Takahashi:2024fyq} and influence the GW signals \citep{Collaviti:2024mvh}.
+In addition, due to the angular momentum extraction of the boson cloud, the BH spin continuously decreases to a threshold value beyond which the superradiance for the low-$m$ modes is no longer sustained, while higher-$m$ modes are still superradiant.
+This threshold spin is determined solely by the masses of the boson mass and the BH, making the observed spin-mass distribution of BHs a smoking gun of ultralight bosons \citep{Brito:2017zvb,Arvanitaki:2016qwi,Ng:2020ruv,Hui:2022sri,Ayzenberg:2023hfw}.
+Furthermore, given a specific underlying theory for the boson (e.g. the axion), the self-interaction among the different modes of the cloud can result in cloud dissipation \citep{Fukuda:2019ewf,Baryakhtar:2020gao,Omiya:2022mwv,Takahashi:2024fyq} and influence the GW signals \citep{Collaviti:2024mvh}.
 A statistical approach to the boson mass and cloud self-interaction is studied in \citet{Hoof:2024quk}.
 In a binary system, the dynamics become even more intriguing.
 When the orbital frequency matches the energy difference between two modes of the gravitational atom, a resonant transition can occur with backreaction on binary orbit \citep{Baumann:2019ztm,Baumann:2018vus,Baumann:2019eav}.
-Such gravitational collider physics resonances can be detected via multi-messenger probes \citep{Ding:2020bnl,Tong:2021whq}.
+Such resonances can be detected via multi-messenger probes \citep{Ding:2020bnl,Tong:2021whq}.

 4pt